canonical/pebble/README.md

     $ pebble run

-This will start the pebble daemon itself, and start all default services as well.
+This will start the pebble daemon itself, as well as starting all the services that are marked as `startup: enabled`.
 Then other pebble commands may be used to interact with the running daemon.

 For example, to see any recent changes, for this or previous runs, use:

     $ pebble changes

-And start or stop a specific service with:
+To start or stop specific services, use:

     $ pebble start <name1> [<name2> ...]
     $ pebble stop  <name1> [<name2> ...]